Lower Perrythorne

 A former part of the great West Field of Kingston Manor

-Originally part of the great Medieval West Field of Kingston Manor, Perrythorne was a large field running along the eastern side of Larkhill Lane (today's Larkhill Road).
+Originally part of the great medieval West Field of Kingston Manor, Perrythorne was a large field running along the eastern side of Larkhill Lane (today's Larkhill Road).
 The name derived from pear orchard (perry) and thorn bushes (thorne).
 By the end of the eighteenth century the field had been subdivided into several smaller parcels (see Cribhouse Perrythorne (Parcel 1446), Higher Perrythorne (Parcel 1445) and Perrythorne (Parcels 1447 & 1448).

 Lower Perrythorne became a small field to the south of Higher Perrythorne and north of Lockyer's Mead (Parcel 1451).
 By the time of the 1846 Tithe Apportionment Lower Perrythorne had itself been subdivided into two smaller fields (Parcels 1449 and 1450).
 Both parcels were fields of Larkhill Farm.